world-wide-techies/P2PCoder/ResendVerificationCounter/READme.md

 Welcome! 👋

 I love receiving feedback!
 I'm always looking to improve my challenges.
-So if you have anything you'd like to mention, please do so!
+So if you have anything you'd like to mention, please do comment!

 Have fun building! 🚀